 The dental specialist utilises nitrous oxide through a custom nosepiece to produce a pleasant, calming effect.
 This reduces fear and anxiety and also increases the amount of anaesthesia a patient feels, enabling them to better tolerate injections or other potentially uncomfortable procedures.

 Inhalational sedation is safe and reliable in the hands of a trained dental specialist, and its effects almost instantly wear off once the procedure is finished.

 IV (Intra-venous) sedation induces this state of deeper relaxation to allow patients to cope with longer, more complicated procedures.
 To ensure optimal safety, this form of sedation is carried out by a certified anaesthetist who will monitor the patient throughout the duration of the procedure.
 The commonly used drug for IV sedation is benzodiazepine.
 Reversal is also quick and the patient can go home within the hour.

-If fear of pain is holding you back from seeking dental treatment for your condition, you can be at ease knowing that there are various options available to minimise the pain you might feel during the procedure.
+If fear of pain is holding you back from seeking dental treatment for your condition, you can be at ease knowing that there are various options available to minimise the pain you might feel during dental procedures.
 It is always important to seek treatment early; delays in seeking care could sometimes aggravate the condition and call for more complex care.